WHO WE ARE

 With the combined support of local partners and in collaboration with community friends, Hillsborough House of Hope addresses the immediate essential needs for women in transition, such as living accommodations, individual and group therapy, and job assistance.
 Women that participate in the Hillsborough House of Hope program are presented with the opportunity to start the healing process in a safe environment dedicated to helping them make progress and achieve success.

-Our mission is to help formerly incarcerated women become the person God created them to be.
+Our mission is to help women become the individuals in which God created them to be and what He created them to do.

 ABOUT MARGARET PALMER

 For years, Margaret Palmer was a volunteer counselor for women serving time in Hillsborough County Correctional Facilities.
 Over the course of her efforts, she witnessed many women make significant progress in their lives while incarcerated and leave the system, only to return after failing to find outside support systems that could help them during their transition into society.

 A Christian woman, Margaret turned to the word of God for guidance to help these women permanently leave a negative cycle.
 The Lord provided Margaret with the courage and foresight to establish Hillsborough House of Hope.
 She worked diligently to build a strong foundation for women seeking guidance, support and a chance to build new lives for themselves.

 Since 1998, Hillsborough House of Hope has served as a beacon of hope for many women living in the Tampa Bay area.
 We are thankful for the countless community partners working with us to ensure Margaret’s vision remains a lasting legacy.